Charles Redd Center for Western Studies at Brigham Young University invites

-Visiting Scholars enjoy the luxury of time away from heavy teaching loads and other responsibilities so that they can focus almost exclusively on their research and writing.
-Visiting Scholars fully participate in the intellectual life of the Center and the University.
+Visiting Fellows enjoy the luxury of time away from heavy teaching loads and other responsibilities so that they can focus almost exclusively on their research and writing.
+Visiting Fellows fully participate in the intellectual life of the Center and the University.
 During their time at BYU they give a public talk on their research and lead a seminar session with interested faculty and students.
 They also make themselves available for a small number of guest presentations to BYU classes on their research.

 BYU, with a student body of over 30,000, is located 50 miles south of Salt Lake City at the foot of the Wasatch Mountain Range and within an hour's drive of several world-class winter sports resorts.

-Visiting Scholars will enjoy library privileges including access to BYU's extensive western and Mormon archival collections.
-Major western collections at BYU include the papers of Zane Grey, Gertrude Bonnin (Zitkala Sa), Elizabeth Custer, William Henry Jackson, Charles R. Savage, Thomas F. O'Dea, Arthur Watkins, Reed Smoot, Wallace Bennett, Walter Mason Camp, Earl A. Briningstool, Robert Spurrier Ellison, Finis Ewing and the Utah Parks Company as well as over 50 overland trail journals.
+Visiting Fellows will enjoy library privileges including access to BYU's extensive western and Mormon archival collections.
+Major western collections at BYU include the papers of Zane Grey, Gertrude Bonnin (Zitkala Sa), Elizabeth Custer, William Henry Jackson, Charles R. Savage, Thomas F. O'Dea, Arthur Watkins, Reed Smoot, Wallace Bennett, Walter Mason Camp, Earl A. Brininstool, Robert Spurrier Ellison, Finis Ewing and the Utah Parks Company as well as over 50 overland trail journals.
 Major Mormon collections include the papers of Newell K. Whitney, Hyrum Smith, Emmeline Wells, Thomas and Elizabeth Kane, John Steele, L. John Nuttall, J. Reuben Clark, Adam S. Bennion, David M. Kennedy, Gustive O. Larson and Ernest L. Wilkinson as well as a rich array of LDS missionary diaries.